maxkar/lib-json/README.md

 ## Type system

-All the concrete Json values are derived from the base type JsonPhantomValue.
-It denotes both JsonValue type hierarchy and Undefined value.
+Type hierarchy was updated since 0.0.3 zero to provide more convenient API.

-Children of JsonValue represent specific types of JSON Literals (strings, numbers, null, etc...)
+The JsonValue is a root of the type hierarchy.
+It have children for each concrete JSON type (strintg, number, null, etc...).

-JsonUndefined value is subtype of JsonPhantomValue but not of JsonValue.
+There is also a special JsonUndefined value.
 It denotes "no json value was specified".
 Usages are:
   * On the object access: to omit exceptions and allow option/null checking.
     I.e. to enable syntax obj.someField match { ... }
   * On the object construction to provide optional values.
 I.e.
     Json.make('a' -> myOption) where None maps to "JsonUndefined"

 JsonNull is different from JsonUndefined.
-Null is serialized as a null literal where Undefined is not serialized at all.
-During the read access Undefined mean that field is not present and Null mean that field is present and is set to null.
+JsonNull is serialized as null value on the wire.
+JsonUndefined is not serialized (and not stored).
+JsonNull value during the read means an explicit null value where JsonUndefined means an absence of the value.